InteractivePublishing/BundleSetup/README.txt

 the view menu and selecting layouts.
 The custom views are designated with a Green Arrow.

+Some layouts have a "load" panel for data which is not part of the bundle.
+This allows arbitrary data to integrate with the simplified intterface.

+Only a limited selection of data files have been tested and confirmed to work well in this "load" panel.
+2D images of nrrd/nhdr, png, tiff, nifti, or jpeg work are known to work.
+3D slicer supports a wide range of images, and data formats which may also work.

 Some data bundles require additional slicer modules.
 The viewer code will check for them and prompt the user.